Join the lab as a graduate student:

 4) Interest in pursuing a research-focused academic career.
 A good “fit” between an advisor and a student’s research interests is essential for a productive and successful experience in graduate school.
-Please review the lab’s research studies and Dr. DeLongis’s publications on the lab website to gain an understanding of research that is currently being conducted in the lab.
+Please review the lab’s research studies and Dr. DeLongis’s publications (ResearchGate, Google Scholar) to gain an understanding of research that is currently being conducted in the lab.

 5) External funding from government agencies.
 This funding can substantially boost the competitiveness of your application to graduate school.
 Eligible students are strongly encouraged to apply for Canadian Tri-Council Graduate Scholarships.
 Details can be found here.

 Graduate students in the Centre for Health and Coping:

 1) Are responsible for the logistics of designing, conducting, and publishing their research.
 Graduate students are also closely involved in the training of undergraduate research assistants, grant proposal writing, and presentation of research at departmental meetings as well as national and international conferences.

 2) Meet with Dr. DeLongis regularly to discuss progress on research projects and career goals.
 Graduate students in the health area also attend regular health psychology meetings and seminars in our department.

 3) More information on the experience and expectation for graduate student in psychology can be found in the Graduate Student Handbook in the Graduate Resources section.